edk0/spy/README.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-You can turn this off for whatever reasonwith the `--no-exception-handling`
+You can turn this off for whatever reason with the `--no-exception-handling`
 flag.

 ### Piping